-Just like with any tool, its value is not maximized, when its usage is minimized.
+Just like with any tool, its value is not maximized when its usage is minimized.
 I encourage my students in traditional sections to attend class.
 Similarly, I expect you to access the resources at the beginning of each week.
 The topics within each chapter are further divided into discrete sections with succinct presentations.
 I will also access course analytics to confirm your utilization rates.
-Our course's Teaching Assistant (TA) will provide motivational videos at the beginning of each week remind you of short-term announcements and expectations.